KubeSail: Get your free Kubernetes Cluster

 kubectl get deployment to check if there are any deployments.

-kubectl create command to create new deployment.
-I already have
+kubectl create the command to create a new deployment.
+I already have below

-deployment.yaml ready with the simple web app – nginx as container image.
+deployment.yaml ready with the simple web app – Nginx as a container image.

 apiVersion: extensions/v1beta1 kind: Deployment metadata: name: webapp1 spec: replicas: 1 template: metadata: labels: app: webapp1 spec: containers: - name: webapp1 image: nginxinc/nginx-unprivileged ports: - containerPort: 8080